 PPC (Political Psychology Application and Research Center) - Director’s Message

-Political psychology is an interdisciplinary, unique and a newly developing scientific field of study.
-Therefore, it does not have a standard education format and its content and application purpose can be constructed in different frameworks.
-Political psychology studies are shaped by an absolute academic format in some institutions, emerge as an area of practice that contributes to the state of bureaucracy in some places.
+Political Psychology is an interdisciplinary, idiosyncratic, and a relatively new field of scientific study, both on a global and national scale, addressing this need.
+For this reason, it does not have a standard education and training format, and its content and application purpose can be shaped by different frameworks.
+Political psychology studies, which are shaped by an absolute academic format in some institutions, appear as a field of practice that contributes to the state bureaucracy in some places.